-New Years Resolutions: Their Value and How to Create Them
+New Years Resolutions: How to Create and Stick to Them

-We’re all ready for this new year, right?
+We’re all ready for this new year.
 We have our hopes and ideas for the future in all areas of our lives.
 Sometimes, all we need is to keep these new years resolutions or goals in our own head.
 For the rest of us, this takes some in-depth thinking and consideration.

-- Increase blog subscriptions to 150 by July 1st and 300 by December 31st by publishing at least one high-quality article a week and advertising it through all social media accounts at least 5 times a week
+- Increase blog subscriptions to 1,000 by July 1st and 1,500 by December 31st by publishing at least one high-quality article a week and promoting it through all social media accounts at least once per platform

-- Guest write 2-3 articles for at least two industry leaders’ blogs by July 1st, adding up to five articles by December 31st, 2015
+- Guest write 5 articles for at least two industry leaders’ blogs by July 1st, adding up to 10 articles by December 31st

 Do you notice an important aspect of those goals?
 They’re S.M.A.R.T.
 You can’t expect to achieve your goals if you don’t make them Specific, Measurable, Attainable, Relevant, and Time-bound.
 By creating thoroughly planned out goals, you have a significantly higher chance of following through successfully.

-Why Setting Goals for the New Year Does Matter
+Why Setting Goals for the New Year Matters

 Keep in mind that the stronger the goal planning, the more likely you’ll succeed.
 By succeeding, you see results and become far more confident than if you never tried at all.
-It’s a great boost to your business along with any professional benefits.
+It’s a great boost to your personal and professional future.

 What Makes a Goal Worthwhile?